Milton Prell: Illness and death

 Some time later, Prell suffered a stroke.
 Prell needed to use a wheelchair much of the time, but continued to walk with two canes through the casino to his office each morning.
 The Aladdin's profits were dropping and eventually he could not keep up and the Aladdin was sold.
-He died in 1974.
+He died in Newport Beach, California on June 2, 1974, aged 69.